sguilas/Needleman-Wunsch-Traceback/README.md

 String b = "ACBDG";
 dna(a,b);

-Should return the two strings deconstrcuted and aligned.
+Should return the two strings deconstructed and aligned.